sumeyyesaray/STM32/stm32-notes.md

 1. Choose the **main clock source** (HSE or HSI).
 2. Set **PLL multipliers** to reach the desired system frequency.
 3. Adjust **AHB/APB prescalers** for peripherals.

+✅ Quick Tip:

+Using your own hardware → Use MCU Selector
+Using an official dev board → Use Board Selector
+Want to learn via examples → Use Example Selector